aaronshaver/aaron-rc-files/README.md

 ## Configure iTerm2.

-Change the theme: iTerm > Preferences > Profiles > Colors > Color Presets > Solarized Dark
+1. Change the theme: first import the .itermcolors file (iTerm > Preferences > Profiles > Colors > Color Presets > Import), then switch to it

-Install Powerline fonts (see the shell script code in the README): https://github.com/powerline/fonts
+1. Install Powerline fonts (see the shell script code in the README): https://github.com/powerline/fonts

-Change the font: iTerm > Preferences > Profiles > Text > 18pt Roboto Mono Medium for Powerline
+1. Change the font: iTerm > Preferences > Profiles > Text > 18pt Roboto Mono Medium for Powerline

-Note, if you want to customize colors in .zshrc, use this 256 color Xterm color chart: https://upload.wikimedia.org/wikipedia/commons/1/15/Xterm_256color_chart.svg

 ## Commandline reference